ECCO-Summer-School/ESS25-Team_ERIN/README.md

 ### Data

 * **ECCO version 4 release 4 (v4r4) output via the matlab toolbox gcmfaces** (https://github.com/MITgcm/gcmfaces).
 The v4r4 datasets provide global coverage from 1992-2017 at a monthly timestep.
-* **GMSL reconstruction from Dangendorf et al. (2024**) was accessed via https://zenodo.org/records/10621070, which provides the sea-level fields for each of the contributing components for both global and regional-scale reconstructions at an annual timestep (1900-2021).
+* **GMSL reconstruction from Dangendorf et al. (2024**) can be accessed via https://zenodo.org/records/10621070, which provides the sea-level fields for each of the contributing components for both global and regional-scale reconstructions at an annual timestep (1900-2021).

 ### Methodology/work flow